workfloworchestrator/orchestrator-core/README.md

 The next step depends on where you want to install the core; the most obvious choice it to install (symlink) it to an orchestrator project that you are building.
 You can point the last parameter to the python binary in the venv you're using for your own orchestrator project.
-It will automatically replace the pypi dep with a symlink to the development version of the core and update/downgrade al required packages in your own ochestrator project.
+It will automatically replace the pypi dep with a symlink to the development version of the core and update/downgrade all required packages in your own orchestrator project.

-But if you want to test your changes to the core in a standalone project, you can just provide the path to the python bin in the `venv` you created  in step1.
+NOTE: if you want to test your changes to the core in a standalone project, you can just provide the path to the python bin in the `venv` you created  in step1.

 *Step 2:*